yhmtmt/aws/README.md

 fnmea: File path of NMEA source file
 src_host: IP address of NMEA source (if not specified ADDR_ANY is used)
 dst_host: IP address of NMEA destination (if not specified UDP output is not turned on).
 src: Source type.
-FILE or UDP or COM is allowed.
+One of {FILE,  UDP, COM}.
 com: Number of NMEA source COM port.
 bps: Baud rate of NMEA source COM port.
 port: Port number of NMEA source UDP.